flavluc/flavluc.github.io/content/blog/rust101.md

 ## Shared Ownership and an Immutable List

-What if we want out list to be immutable?
+What if we want our list to be immutable?
 Like those used in functional language like Haskell or ML.

 Let's look at a simple example:
 ```